The chance of a pregnancy after vasectomy is unlikely – but it can happen.

 1. Natural vasectomy reversal

-It sounds like something out of science fiction, but sometimes (very rarely), the vas deferens can reattach by themselves.
+It sounds like something out of science fiction, but sometimes (very rarely), the vas deferens can reattach by themselves through scar tissue formation.

-However, this is very unlikely to happen, and can be caused by…
+However, this is very unlikely to happen and can be caused by surgical error (more on that just below).

 2. Surgical error